whocarescreative/blog/_posts/2019-05-11-city-serendipity.md

 But I also invite you to ask a human, not Google.
 Don’t avoid a place because it has 3.9 stars instead of four.

 Find a hole-in-the-wall restaurant.
 Get food poisoning, or have a delicious, unusual meal that you wouldn't find back home.
-Drink some shitty coffee, or have an incredible esperesso.
+Drink some shitty coffee, or have an incredible espresso.

 Fill up your memory card, or don't take any photos.
 This is your trip.